-This woodchuck apparently answers “five,” to the riddle; “How much wood would a woodchuck chuck if a woodchuck could chuck wood?”
-He seems pretty confident although these marmots do not normally chuck wood at all!
+This woodchuck seems unconcerned about the answer to the riddle: “How much wood would a woodchuck chuck if a woodchuck could chuck wood?”
+He really does not need to count as these marmots do not normally chuck wood at all!
 They are regionally called groundhogs and as such are great earth movers for their burrows.
 One wildlife expert tried to answer the question by using the equivalent in weight of dirt displaced!
 There are five “w” words and five “ch” sounds is this tongue twister.
-It is a good way to distinguish for young readers the difference between “would” and “could.”
+And it is a good way to distinguish the difference between “would” and “could.”

 In today’s verse, David proclaims the power of God.
 With the Lord, there is never a question of whether God “could” do something.
 By His power He created everything we see (Col. 1:16).
 With God all things are possible (Matt.
 19:26).
 Nothing is too hard for Him.
 David had seen God’s power up close and personal in his own life and could say this with conviction.
 He had even heard God speak it to His heart.
 But there was a second truth David heard, revealed in the next verse.; “and with You Lord is an unfailing love.”